bimbocant/lpthw/README.md

 # lpthw
-Repository for some exercises from LPTHW book
+Repository for some exercises from Learn Python The Hard Way book